How to make birdhouses that birds will actually use from just one six-foot-long pine board!

 Nail in the support piece on the inside peak of your roof—this will keep your roof in position with just gravity.
 You can center the support piece, or move it a little closer to one end to create a greater overhang on the front of your birdhouse.

 Next, nail your house to the base from the underside.

 Drill 1/4″ holes in each corner of the base, just at the inside edges of the birdhouse’s interior.
 This will give your birdhouse good drainage.

 Glue on small pieces of wood about 1″ apart inside the birdhouse just under the entrance hole.
-These will act as a ladder for the young birds to climb out when they are ready.
+You can just use pieces of popsicle sticks.
+These bits of wood will act as a ladder for the young birds to climb out when they are ready.

 DIY Birdhouse Tips